learn-co-students/atl-bonus-lectures/testify/SLIDES.md

 --

+* Atlanta Bonus lectures are an experiment.
+They are ideal for exploring topics we don't have time to cover in the normal curriculum.
+If there's a topic you'd be interested in seeing covered please come talk to me!

+--

+* This week's topic is Legacy Code and how to test and refactor it.
+  * Today will likely be mostly testing, perhaps with a dash of refactoring at the end.
+  * Tomorrow will be heavy refactoring.

+--

 * This lecture is inspired by talks from Sandi Metz and James Dabbs.

 > If you like this lecture, I would strongly encourage you to watch their talks as well!